 Numerous tests of the groundwater and soil at the coal ash dump site have found high levels of dangerous pollutants, including arsenic, lead, and chromium.
 The groundwater and surface runoff from the dump flow directly to the greenway and the creek.

-Buried coal ash is shown in blue and yellow on the map below, and exposed coal ash is shown in green and pink – this includes the ash that has eroded from the coal ash cliff down onto the public greenway area where pets and kids play:
+Buried coal ash is shown in blue and yellow on the map below, and exposed coal ash is shown in green and pink – this includes the ash that has eroded from the coal ash cliff into the flood plain of Bolin Creek.
+The coal ash now sits exposed on both sides of the public greenway area where pets and kids play: